The Bankrate promise

 Will it be worth taking the money out?

-Whenever money is withdrawn from a retirement fund, you are losing out on the potential growth you could have realized with the money still invested, according to Fidelity.
+Whenever money is withdrawn from a retirement fund, you are losing out on the potential growth you could have realized with the money still invested.
 And that growth could easily amount to more than the interest you’ll be paying yourself as part of the loan repayment process.